Lebanon Valley Rail Trail: Historical significance

 The Cornwall-Lebanon Railroad was built with $1.2 million in the 1880s by the rich socialite Robert H. Coleman.
 The railroad was used to carry passengers from Mt.
 Gretna, an extremely popular resort community of the time.
 Later the railroad was used to transport the Pennsylvania National Guard from their camp near Mt.
 Gretna.
 As time went on the railroad service stopped, which resulted in the rail being purchased by the Pennsylvania Railroad.
 This group continued use of the rail up until the powerful Hurricane Agnes devastated Lebanon County.
 The hurricane destroyed sections of the track in 1972.

 The Cornwall-Lebanon Branch railroad was abandoned in 1979 by the Penn Central Railroad.
 At that time, a group of concerned local residents worked to convince the Lebanon County Commissioners to bid on the corridor for public recreational trail use.
 Unfortunately, the county was outbid and the rail line was transferred to private ownership.
-Ironically, this first attempt to acquire the trail was ahead of its time in that the rails-to-trails movement that has swept the nation really only began in earnest during the mid 1980's.
+Ironically, this first attempt to acquire the trail was ahead of its time in that the rails-to-trails movement that has swept the nation really only began in earnest during the mid-1980s.

 Twenty years later, interest in the rail-trail resurfaced as development pressure in the southern end of the county began to threaten available open space and recreational opportunities that residents had taken for granted for many years.
 Led by John Wengert Jr, the Lebanon Valley Rails-to-Trails Inc. was incorporated in 1996, and negotiations were initiated with Eastern Enterprises, the owner of the railbed south of the city of Lebanon to the Lancaster County line.
 Fortunately, large sections of the proposed rail-trail were still largely intact.

 In December 1999, LVRT purchased the railbed from Eastern Enterprises and early in 2000 kicked off a community fundraising campaign which, together with several grants from the state funded trail surfacing and other improvements.